dougli/curvy-ai/README.md

 I did not run this agent against human players or my coworker.
 There's a few reasons:

 1. I had accomplished my primary goals of learning a lot, and was happy that I have a solid understanding of PPO.
+2. It doesn't perform at the level of an average human player, which I estimate to be 15 seconds or more.
+It got to a point where throwing further compute at the problem will lead to a better agent, but I didn't want to pay for compute.
+3. It likely doesn't generalize well.
+While the agent plays against older versions of itself, it's settled into a strategy of simply trying to outlive the other agent rather than aggressively trying to tackle and kill the other agent first.
+I wanted to investigate batch normalization but I didn't want to spend another few weeks of my laptop idling to build and train another agent.
-2. I invested into (or obsessed over) this for many weeknights and weekends outside of my full-time job, and raising a 2 year old daughter, to get this all to work.
+4. I invested into (or obsessed over) this for many weeknights and weekends outside of my full-time job, while raising a 2 year old.
 At some point, I just got tired.
-To make this play against human players would require improvements in the browser automation code so that it could join lobbies with humans being the host.
-3. It doesn't perform at the level of an average human player, which I estimate to be 15 seconds or more.
-Given the training graphs, it seems clear that throwing further compute at the problem will lead to a better agent, but I didn't want to pay for compute.
-4. It likely doesn't generalize well.
-While the agent plays against older versions of itself, it's settled into a strategy of simply trying to outlive the other agent rather than aggressively trying to tackle and kill the other agent first.
-I wanted to investigate batch normalization but I didn't want to spend another couple of weeks trying to make this work.